hyperledger-archives/sawtooth-core/docs/source/cli/sawtooth.rst

 sawtooth
 ********

-The ``sawtooth`` command is the usual way to interact with validators or validator networks.
+The ``sawtooth`` command is the usual way to interact with Sawtooth validators and networks.

 This command has a multi-level structure.
 It starts with the base call to ``sawtooth``.
 Next is a top-level subcommand such as ``block`` or ``state``.